akka/akka/akka-docs/rst/java/logging.rst

 .. note::

-  The cleanup (removal) should be done in the actor at the end, otherwise, next message will log with same mdc values, if it is not set to a new map.
+  The cleanup (removal) should be done in the actor at the end, otherwise, the next message will log with same MDC values, if it is not set to a new map.
 Use ``log.clearMDC()``.

 .. includecode:: code/docs/event/LoggingDocTest.java